310mc/https-310mc.github.io-tl/source/_posts/motor_show/muddy_road.md

 {% endbubble %}

 {% bubble Kanata %}
-fufu… shinobu and the others will arrive a little later.
+fufu… [shinobu] and the others will arrive a little [later].

-they said they needed to explain some things to all the members in “n” first.
+they said they [needed] to [explain] some things to all the members in “n” first.
 {% endbubble %}

 {% bubble Mayoi %}